sguru18/Comp-Bio-ML-Portfolio/README.md

 # Computational Biology & ML Portfolio
 Welcome!
 This repository is a collection of my projects in machine learning and computational biology, built to structure and track my learning.
-I code all the projects in this repository by hand to practice the technical concepts I learn, using AI only for research and debugging non-logic issues (ie. library usage).
+I code all the projects in this repository by hand to practice the technical concepts I learn, using AI only for research and debugging non-logic issues.

 # Project Summaries
 ML Foundations